Lee Tea is an investigative journalist with a focus on essential oil consumer advocacy.

 - Kimball HW: Poisoning by pennyroyal.
 Atlanta Med Weekly 1898

 It is no secret that some of these oils can kill you.
-But in the recent hype of direct marketing, we seem to have casually forgot.
-It seems as though, somehow, common knowledge has been hidden from the masses and replaced by a maniacal enthusiasm for one's essential oil brand of choice, an old game used up salesmen have grown tired of playing and is now newly repackaged as a source of side income for mainly stay-at-home moms excited about organic and natural products.
+But in the recent hype of direct marketing, we seem to have casually forgotten.
+It seems as though, somehow, common knowledge has been hidden from the masses and replaced by a maniacal enthusiasm for one’s essential oil brand of choice, an old game used up salesmen have grown tired of playing and is now newly repackaged as a source of side income for mainly stay-at-home moms excited about organic and natural products.

 Additionally, the chapter notes these specific, actual, and documented instances of internal essential oils use resulting in injury and/or death:

 - Cinnamon Oil at 2.5mL/kg caused gastrointestinal symptoms, lethargy, rectal burning and dizziness in a 7-year old.